-School / establishment Name of EVC
+School / establishment

+Name of EVC

-Telephone_____Email address
+Telephone Email add dress

-- Visit leaders should obtain verbal approval for their visit from the Head/EVC before detailed planning. - After the visit has been approved, the Head/EVC (and LA if applicable) must be informed if there are any subsequent changes in planning, organisation and staffing.
+After the visit has s been approved, the H oval for their visit from the Head/EVC before detailed planed Head/EVC (and LA if applicable) must be informed if ther rganisation and staffing.

-Note: If a section of this form is not applicable please write N/A.
+Note: If a section of th nis form is not applic cable please write N/A.

-Visit lead der
+Visit leader

-Contact Contact number during visit
+Contact number during g visit

-Purpose of visit and educational objectives
+Purpose of visit and ed ducational objectives es

+-

+Places to be visited

-Departu re Date Time Place
+Departure Date Time Place

 Return Date Time Place

-Transpo rt arrangeme nts (include the name c f any transport company):
+Transport arrangemen its (include the name o of any transport company):

 Cost per participant: